Credit for prior learning (CPL)

 Is there a cost to apply for CPL?

 No. There is currently no cost to apply for CPL.

 How do I apply for CPL from informal or non-formal learning?

 Application for CPL requires you to prepare a written case to the Faculty (including verifiable evidence) supporting your request for CPL.
 It is your responsibility to ensure that you provide the correct information.

-Obtain a Credit for Prior Learning application form from the Faculty of Business and Law Undergraduate or Postgraduate Student Centre or download [88KB PDF].
-This form covers CPL applications for credentialled learning and uncredentialled learning.
-You will need to complete Sections 1-4 and sign the declaration at Section 13 for CPL from uncredentialled learning.
+Download a Credit for Prior Learning application form [88KB PDF] or get one from the Faculty of Business and Law Undergraduate or Postgraduate Student Centre.
+This form covers CPL applications for AQF qualifications / Professional qualifications and informal or non-formal learning.
+You will need to complete Sections 1-3 and sign the declaration at Section 4 for CPL from informal or non-formal learning.